Navigation Helpers

 Recursive Menu Logic

 A scalable menu implementation often requires recursive logic to handle multi-level dropdowns or mega-menus.
+The private helper method calls itself for each child's subtree, building the full hierarchy before the view renders.

 4. Breadcrumb Generation